yuvalmGS/gigaspaces-wiki-jekyll/sbp/priority-based-queue.markdown

 To run:
 1. Extract [the attached|^PriorityBasedQueue.zip].
 2. Load the example project into your IDE.
-3. Set the project classpath to include GigaSpaces jars located under {{\gigaspaces-xap\lib\required}} folder.
+3. Set the project classpath to include GigaSpaces jars located under `\gigaspaces-xap\lib\required` folder.
-4. Run the {{com.gigaspaces.examples.priorityq.PriorityQueueExample}} main.
+4. Run the `com.gigaspaces.examples.priorityq.PriorityQueueExample` main.

 Expected output:
 {code}